 See the Statistical Computing section in the Welcome chapter of our textbook for alternative options for accessing RStudio.

-D2L: Find your instructor and co-instructor/TA contact info, announcements, exploration information, instructor notes, exam review material, assignment and data files, discussion forums, gradebook.
+Canvas: Find your instructor contact info, announcements, instructor notes, exam review material, assignment and activity data and R files, discussion forums, gradebook.

-Gradescope: Submit and review quizzes and assignments, review exam grades.For more details, see our links in D2L under Content –> Primary Resources –> Gradescope Help
+Gradescope: Submit and review assignments, review exam grades.For more details, see our links in Canvas under Modules –> Primary Resources –> Gradescope Help

 Math and Stat Center: Free drop-in tutoring for 100- and 200-level math and stat courses.